Danvictorgithub/Micro-Reddit/README.md

 # Micro-Reddit
-Micro-Reddit with Ruby on Rails
+Micro-Reddit with Ruby on Rails with application of basic Active Records